mikemartin/coatesgroup/content/collections/products/software.md

 overlay_opacity: 100
 text: 'Switchboard™, our dynamic and innovative content management system (CMS) offers sophisticated integration capabilities and creates a seamless, connected ecosystem for your brand.
 Enjoy a single solution that enables dynamic, data-driven menu content across all hardware touchpoints and ensures an engaging ordering experience for customers.'
 show_product_types: false
-seo_title: 'Digital Menu Board Software'
+seo_title: 'Digital Menu Board Software | Coates Group'
 seo_description: "Don't compromise on digital menu board software.
 Switchboard™, our CMS, combines an easy-to-use interface with integrations and rich analytics.
 Learn more."
 seo_noindex: false
 seo_nofollow: false